 Those foodstuffs, and others, have accompanying stories.
-In the interest of telling Chester’s unique history, the March 2 Crackerbarrel program will give you some of the stories.
-And late in 2014, we hope to publish a cookbook with those stories and recipes.
+In the interest of telling Chester’s unique history, our Crackerbarrel program gave the attendees a sampling of some of the stories.
+And late in 2014, we hope to publish a cookbook with those stories and more, plus the recipes.

 Unearthed In Chester – A Creative Challenge

-These rusty pieces measure 1 ¼ by 2 inches and look like the capital letter E. We do not know their origin, but they’re a great example of what one might find by digging in their own backyard!
+The rusty pieces measured 1 ¼ by 2 inches and looked like the capital letter E. We do not know their origin, but they were a great example of what one might find by digging in their own backyard!

 Antique Appraisal Day – Saturday, November 9, 2013

 Our 10th Annual Antiques Appraisal event was held on Saturday, Nov.
 9 at St. Joseph’s Parish Center.
 This year we had twelve appraisers donate their time and expertise to the Historical Society.
 As always, it was well received and all the money raised goes toward new programs and helps with the upkeep of our Museum.